How to Calculate and Analyze Your Gross, Operating & Net Margin Ratios

 net profit margin

-Because it takes all your costs into account, net margin is the most granular and conclusive profitability metric.
+Because it takes all your costs into account, net profit margin is the most granular and conclusive profitability metric

-While the ideal net margin varies with industry and company size, 10% is a decent average.
-Any ratio above the average for companies in the same industry, meanwhile, can be considered a competitive advantage.
+While the ideal net profit margin varies with industry and company size, 10% is a reasonably good average for most businesses.
+Meanwhile, any profit ratio above the average for an industry can be considered a competitive advantage.

-If you want to improve your net company profit margin, you’ll need to increase sales, reduce expenses, or do both.
-Since higher sales often means higher total expenses, however, it can be worth outsourcing certain tasks - like bookkeeping or HR, for example - to cut costs
+If you want to improve your net company profit margin, increase sales, reduce expenses, or do both!
+Higher sales often mean higher total expenses.
+To cut business costs, it may be a good idea to outsourcing certain tasks - like bookkeeping or HR, for example - to cut costs

-Remember, just because your business is profitable dollar-wise, that doesn’t necessarily mean it’s financially healthy.
+Remember, just because your business is profitable dollar-wise doesn’t necessarily mean it’s financially healthy.

 Using profitability metrics in conjunction with your historical data will help you: